ChatGPT Won't Recommend Anthropic. Claude Won't Recommend OpenAI. We Have the Data.

 Google scored 8.5 or higher on every platform.
 The only subject in our dataset to break 8 in aggregate.
 We do not think this is "Gemini boosting its parent."
 It's that "Google" reads as the search engine and infrastructure provider in business-discovery queries, not as the AI lab.
 Even Claude scores Google an 8.5 while scoring OpenAI a 1.6, so the penalty isn't "is this an AI company."
 It's "is this my direct foundation-model rival."

-Why this matters if you run an AEO audit on an AI company
+Why does this matter if you run an AEO audit on an AI company?

 Our scoring formula averages performance across all four LLMs.
 When the audit subject is itself a foundation-model maker, at least one platform — its direct rival — will score it near zero.
 That single low score drags the aggregate by 1 to 1.5 points.